-The traditional gathering of world experts in the field of arbitration will take place in Belgrade again this April.
-On 4 April 2014 the University of Belgrade Faculty of Law will host the sixth Belgrade Arbitration Conference, one of the trademark events of this law school with an ever increasing number of participants.
-The topics to be discussed this year revolve around two defining factors of efficiency of arbitration proceedings – arbitrators’ powers and party autonomy.
+The traditional gathering of world experts in the field of arbitration took place in Belgrade this spring.
+University of Belgrade Faculty of Law hosted the seventh Belgrade Arbitration Conference on 20 March 2015, an ever-growing trademark event of our law school with a constantly increasing number of participants.
+The conference panels this year discussed a selection of emerging topics in international arbitration law.